V-Sekai/godot-qrcode/README.md

 Introduction
 ------------

-A new texture type is added to GodotEngine by this module : QRCodeTexture2D.
+A new texture type is added to GodotEngine by this module: QRCodeTexture2D.

 This new texture is a QR Code generated from a given content String.